 Placentation: The specific arrangement of ovules in the ovary is called placentation.
 Types of placentation:

 - Parietal- e.g. Argemone, mustard

 It is a matured and ripened ovary after fertilisation.

-- Parthenocarpic fruit: fruit formed without fertilisation, it makes seedless fruit, e.g. pineapple
+- Parthenocarpic fruit: the fruit formed without fertilisation, it makes seedless fruits, e.g. pineapple

 - Seed and pericarp make a fruit.
 The fleshy pericarp is made up of three layers; epicarp, mesocarp and endocarp

-After the fertilisation, the ovule develops into seed.
+After the fertilisation, the ovule develops into a seed.